CurveDocs/curve-docs/docs/references/deployed-contracts.md

 | `veBoost - Boost Delegation V2` | Moonbeam | :material-close: |

 ## **Pool Factory**

+Pool factory addresses are referenced within the according sections, e.g., stableswap-ng factories can be found in the [stableswap-ng section](#stableswap-ng).

 **Ethereum Mainnet**

+*The following are "old" factories on Ethereum Mainnet:*

 |  Factory              | Contract Address |
 | :-------------------: | :--------------: |